Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Discussion

-What do our findings imply for AI research, development, and the future of human-AI interaction?
-First, our findings indicate cross-sectional studies are unlikely to paint an accurate picture of the true dynamics that only emerge over time.
-Second, our findings warn of a fundamental misalignment in how AI systems are developed.
+What do our findings imply for AI development?
 Typical AI post-training pipelines optimise models based on user preferences collected in single interactions, precisely the time horizon where relationship-seeking AI appears most appealing.
-Over-fitting to these short-term training signals is proposed as a core mechanism for why modern AI is already social and sycophantic in its nature \cite{sharmaUnderstanding2023, williamsTargeted2025}.
-The reliance on short-term preference signals that select for immediate gratification, not longer-term wellbeing, is a pattern familiar in social media recommendation algorithms \cite{bradyAlgorithmmediated2023, kleinbergChallenge2024, kleinbergInversion2024, milliEngagement2025}.
-However, there are grounds for optimism: our method demonstrates both the problem and offers a potential solution.
-By perturbing activations within the transformer via lightweight vectors, we show that more functional models exist that users grow to like over time.
-Whether these models would retain engagement sufficiently in real users versus incentivised experiment participants remains unclear.
-An alternative lever is user agency: major AI providers have begun offering explicit personality customisation, with OpenAI now allowing users to select between warm and friendly versus professional and robotic tones \cite{openaiGPT512025}.
-Nonetheless, these seemingly surface-level personality design choices matter profoundly: our evidence demonstrates they can reshape users' understanding of what AI systems are and what they might become by shifting perceptions from tool to friend, inducing demand for future AI companionship, and altering beliefs about AI consciousness more broadly.
-These shifts are already occurring at scale: global surveys indicate over a third of people report having felt an AI seemed conscious \cite{cipPeople2025}.
+Over-fitting to short-term preference signals, thus selecting for immediate gratification over longer-term wellbeing, may explain why modern AI is already social and sycophantic~\cite{sharmaUnderstanding2023, williamsTargeted2025}, and is a pattern familiar from social media recommendation algorithms~\cite{bradyAlgorithmmediated2023, kleinbergChallenge2024, kleinbergInversion2024, milliEngagement2025}.
+However, there are grounds for optimism: by perturbing activations within the transformer via lightweight vectors, we show that more functional models exist that users grow to like over time.
+An alternative lever is user agency and transparency~\cite{karnyNeural2025}: major AI providers have begun offering persona customisation, allowing users to select between warm and friendly versus professional and robotic tones~\cite{openaiGPT512025}.
+Nonetheless, these seemingly surface-level personality choices are consequential: our evidence demonstrates they can reshape users' perceptions of AI from tool to friend, induce demand for future AI companionship, and alter beliefs about general AI consciousness.
+These shifts are already occurring at scale: global surveys indicate a third of people have felt an AI seemed conscious~\cite{cipPeople2025}.
 This places early deployment decisions in a critical window for shaping how society relates to AI.